-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 29.
+Domain: Communication and Collaboration Im plement ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 29.
 Family members of SWDs are contributing members of school decision-making groups.
 School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
 Family members of SWDs are active members of groups such as the Parent-Teacher Association (PTA) and school sub-committees (e.g., Fall Festival, Band Boosters).
 Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
-Y SAC PTA SEL/FACE Sugge ested Measures: Decision-making group ro sters, meeting notes.
-Note: In addition to the School Advisory Council, family members of students with disabilities should be included in all decision-making groups that include family members of students without disabilities, such as the PTA and school sub-committees.
-Comm Comments:
+Y PTA roster SAC roster Sugge sted Measures: Decision-making group ro sters, meeting notes.
+In addition to the School Advisory Council, fities, such as the PTA and school sub-comm amily members of students with disabilities should be inclittees. uded in al l decision- making g roups that include family members of students without Comm Comments:

+· ,

+Domain: Communication and Collab oration

+Im plementa ation Sta tus

+Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence

+yet В Α Fully

-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 30.
-Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
+30. Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
 Data are gathered from families via surveys, interviews, focus groups, suggestion box, etc. Learning opportunities and resources are identified and provided to families based on family surveys or interviews, school climate surveys, IEP goals and student data.
 Information and strategies are provided on topics such as helping with homework, test preparation, understanding LRE and inclusion, developing meaningful IEP goals and postsecondary school opportunities.
 Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English.
+Progress Reports

-Y Calendar of Events Suggested Measures: List of resources/learning opportunities available to families, survey samples and results, samples of information in languages other than English.
+Sugge ested Measures: List of resources/learning opportunities available to families, survey samples and re sults, sam ples of inf ormation in languag ges other than English.

 Note: Family members play an important role in facilitating their child's success in school when they are given complete and accurate information.
 It is important for families to understand ways to support their child's learning goals and objectives at home and in community settings.

-Comm nents:
+Comm ents: